 “I feel like I failed you by not asking you about those things that are obviously key to your success next year.
 Before we continue any further, did I miss the mark anywhere in presenting our solution to you?”

 Hold the phone… this Sales Representative is apologizing to me, admitting failure, and asking for feedback?
 The pattern has officially been broken, and the relationship is strengthened as vulnerability and humility are now experienced.
-Like I said earlier, overcoming objections and learning how to handle objections is really just an exercise in psychology.
+Like I said earlier, overcoming objections and learning objection handling is really just an exercise in psychology.
 Let us continue.

 The conversation then played out like this: The prospect immediately said I had no reason to apologize, that my demos have been great and that there were items I had presented that made so much more impact for her long term.
 The other features were “nice to haves”.
 It was the next move I made that sealed the deal.